Chapter 16 : Love rule #15

 He jumped up and walked out of my line of sight.
 Come back!
 And then I was too tired to wait for him to come back, so I let myself drift again.

 I opened my eyes to see a whippet thin woman bustling around my bed, shuffling my beautiful flowers out of the way and stacking colourfully wrapped boxes.
-Rivers, our healer-slash-matron, was a no-nonsense woman, so I did as I was told.
+Rivers, our school healer, was a no-nonsense woman, so I did as I was told.
 She helped me settle back onto my pillows, tutting sympathetically when tears of pain sprang into my eyes.

 “That was quite a fall you had, Miss Weasley,” she said, smoothing my cover down.